MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/limits-specifications-teams.md

 Para obter mais informações, confira [Limites do Exchange Online](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

 > [!NOTE]
-> O tamanho da mensagem, os anexos de arquivos e os limites de imagens embutidas são os mesmos em todas as licenças do Microsoft 365 e Office 365.
-O envio de emails em um canal não está disponível para organizações no Teams para Office GCC/GCCH/DOD.
+> Message size, file attachments, and inline images limits are the same across all Microsoft 365 and Office 365 licenses.
+Emailing a channel is not available in Teams for Office GCC/GCCH/DOD organizations.

 ## <a name="channel-names"></a>Nomes de canal